munzir/18c-ParameterConvergence/README.md

 3: Run the project

     ./converge_beta.cpp

+## converge\_beta\_opt.cpp
+The same dependencies and build/run procedure as `converge_beta.cpp`.
+The only difference is that this file takes in predetermined balanced poses in DART's format.
+(Poses in which the xCOM is presumed to be 0.)

 ## graph\_beta\_values.py
 A script that graphs the generated beta values compared to the ideal values